This tutorial is available within the app or on the app's web page.

 The app renders images of escape-time fractals which are generated by repeatedly computing a given formula until a certain escape condition holds or an iteration count limit is reached.
 More details can be found in the Computing fractal images section.

-NOTE: you are free to use the images generated with the app for any purpose, this includes the app's built-in examples.
+NOTE: you are free to use the images and videos generated with the app for any purpose, this includes the app's built-in examples.

 An example zoom-in of the double spiral valley of the Mandelbrot Set.